rmuadzan/Simple-Store/README.md

   go run main.go db:migrate
 ```

-And tnen run following command to store dummy product in your database:
+And then run following command to store dummy product in your database:
 ```bash
   go run main.go db:populate
 ```